brthor/cli-nuget-extensions/README.md

 </dotnet-extension-data>
 ```

+Extension package tfm must be netstandardapp1.5, or compatible.
+Fail otherwise.
+No imports statements.
+Any dlls for dependencies which must be restored via `imports` must be manually included in the package.

 After the restore finished, the extension package project.lock.json would be copied from the `packages` hive to the `dotnet-extensions` hive.
-More specifically, the file `~/.nuget/packages/dotnet-extension-package/1.0.0/project.lock.json` would be copied to `~/.nuget/dotnet-extensions/dotnet-extension-package/1.0.0`.
+More specifically, the file `project.lock.json` would be generated in `~/.nuget/packages/.tools/dotnet-extension-package/1.0.0/{tfm}`.
 This is to create a safe location where the driver can load a project context and generate a deps file (addressed later) without mutating the package cache.

 Summary of NuGet changes:
 - [ ] Recognize "dotnet-extensions" node in project.json